janeetazahid/Algorithms-Data_Structures/Lab5/README.txt

 The purpose of this lab was to take in a file contaning XML tags and see if the tags were valid.
 In order to do this a stack was used.
 The lab uses the stack to keep track of the start and end tags and see if they match.
+The code also counts how many tags it has encountered.